-Ending up on Germany’s Taff TV Series and BBC’s Food: Truth or Scare and in newspapers such as The Guardian, New York Post, The Sun, Daily Star, Oxford Mail, Cotswold Journal, Metro, etc., and being asked to appear in Germany’s Got Talent, Britain’s Got Talent, etc., have made it all a very fun albeit painful ride.
+Ending up on Germany’s Taff TV Series and BBC’s Food: Truth or Scare, Channel 4’s Food Unwrapped, BBC Radio 4 Podcast Made of Stronger Stuff, and in newspapers such as The Guardian, New York Post, The Sun, Daily Star, Oxford Mail, Cotswold Journal, Metro, etc., and being asked to appear in Germany’s Got Talent, Britain’s Got Talent, etc., have made it all a very fun albeit painful ride.

 A very exciting and transformative thing to happen in the world of chilli-eating and challenges is the League of Fire – which is the only world-ranking website for chilli-eaters around the globe.
 When League of Fire first approached me in 2019 with a proposition for an inaugural World Title Chilli-Eating Belt Match against the mighty Johnny Scoville, I had no idea how this new and first-of its-kind concept was going to take off and capture the fascination and hearts of the worldwide chilli community and help bring people from all parts of the chilli world together talking, forging bonds and friendships, as well as non-chilli-heads who have really gotten into this.

 I have since become the League of Fire World Title Belt Holder making me the official top chilli-head in the world.
-I have taken part in and won 5 League of Fire World Title Belt Matches which include a trilogy in Guildford, UK; Sacramento, USA, and; Ham, Belgium – against the most incredible and loved chilli-head called Johnny Scoville from America and a match against the NZ Chilli-Eating Champs’ winner called Justin Rummel from Australia who flew over to the UK to take me on in Newcastle.
-Most recently, I took on another UK Chilli-Eating Champion Cameron ‘The Cannon’ Grennan in Cheam, UK.
-There is a League of Fire Non-Title Belt Match that took place in Auburn, USA, against the machine Dustin Johnson aka Atomik Menace from America which I won as well.
+I have taken part in and won 6 League of Fire World Title Belt Matches which include a trilogy in Guildford, UK; Sacramento, USA, and; Ham, Belgium – against the most incredible and loved chilli-head called Johnny Scoville from America and a match against the NZ Chilli-Eating Champs’ winner called Justin Rummel from Australia who flew over to the UK to take me on in Newcastle, all of which took place in 2019.
+I also took on another UK Chilli-Eating Champion, Cameron ‘The Cannon’ Grennan, in Cheam, UK, in 2021.
+Most recently in 2022, I successfully duelled with the League of Fire’s European Title Belt Holder, Arturo Rencricca, who is an Italian Hero, and retained my World Title Belt.
+There is a League of Fire Non-Title Belt Match Duel that took place in 2019 in Auburn, USA, against the machine Dustin Johnson aka Atomik Menace from America which I won as well.
+Then in 2022, a second League of Fire Non-Title Belt Match Duel took place in North Carolina, USA, against the great Johnny Scoville, in which I again emerged victorious.
 I would describe these World Title Belt Matches much the same as boxing matches.
 You have to go one-on-one through multiple rounds and then finish with a knockout round which is a race finale.
 They are extremely brutal and different from regular chilli-eating contests in that you are allowed to have a go at the World Belt only if you have won at least one regular chilli-eating contest previously and you will usually start where the regular contests end so for example, you may be given a plate of Scorpions or Reapers to start at round 1.
 All rounds will contain multiples upwards of 4 of each superhot as opposed to the usual contests where you are normally given one per round and maybe two or three in some rounds.
 You end up in the region of 50 plus superhots consumed in each World Title Belt Match.
 The League of Fire World Title Belt is the pinnacle of being a chilli-head and I am so very proud to hold it currently.